Zac-HD/hypofuzz/docs-src/roadmap.rst

   Note that branch coverage != available bugs; the control flow graph is not identical to the behaviour partition of the program.

+- try using a custom trace function, investigate performance and use of alternative coverage metrics (e.g. length-n path segments, callstack-aware coverage, etc.)

 - fuzz arbitrary scores with :func:`hypothesis:hypothesis.target()` (see FuzzFactory)